 The high seasonal visitation requires an investment of staff time and resources primarily at Fort Massachusetts.
+A temporary contact station is present when applicable.
 A variety of daily ranger-led and living history programs will continue to be offered.
 While most of the visitors are there for personal, recreational experiences, an assessment will be made to determine if there is a demand for natural history programs on the island.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.